craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Places/Southeast Central/Smaller than a feature/Darnt Hillkeep.md

 Other Tags:

 # Description
-The Darnt Hillkeep is home to [[Baron Jammu]], of the Hill Clan Jammu, and there she keeps her standing army and her wealth.
+The Darnt Hillkeep is home to [[Baron Jammu]], of the [[Dwarven Kingdom Jammu]], and there she keeps her standing army and her wealth.
 ## Physicality of the Holding

 ## Population Distribution